 The Colorado River flows through the Horseshoe Bend from east to west.
-The colorado bend is created by a meander in the river.
-The river bends back on itself creating the characteristic horseshoe shape.
+A meander creates the colorado bend in the river.
+The river bends back on itself, making the characteristic horseshoe shape.

 On most days you can drive to the parking lot and easily find a spot to park your vehicle.
-A half-mile hike down the trail leads you directly to the bend and as the trail gives way to nothingness below you will understand why Horseshoe Bend is a must-see place.
+A half-mile hike down the trail leads you directly to the be, and as the course gives way to nothingness bel, you will understand why Horseshoe Bend is a must-see place.

-The terrain around the bend is rocky and hard to navigate if you are wearing improper footwear.
+The terrain around the Bend is rocky and hard to navigate if you wear improper footwear.
 Opt for a solid pair of hiking boots that will keep your feet moving forward as you move around to the best site seeing locations on the river.

 If you’re looking to snap some pictures, the best time of day is early morning or late evening.
-During the middle of the day, the sun will be right in your face and it will be difficult to get a good shot.
-However, if you go during sunrise or sunset you’ll get beautiful golden light shining on the bend.
+During the middle of the day, the sun will be right in your face, and it will be challenging to get a good shot.
+However, if you go during sunrise or sunset you’ll get beautiful golden light shining on the Bend.

 See Related: Most Breathtaking Hiking Trails in the World

-There can never really be a better time to visit Horseshoe Bend than if your preference is cooler; Autumn is also ideal.
+There can never really be a better time to visit Horseshoe Bend than if your preference is more excellent; Autumn is also ideal.
 Summertime seems like a more suitable alternative to the summer months; however, be prepared that these are peak tourism seasons.

 How to get there

 It is located outside of the Glen Canyon National Recreation area.
-If you’re visiting the Grand Canyon National Park, it’s well worth the trip to see the Horseshoe Bend as well.
+If you’re visiting the Grand Canyon National Park, seeing the Horseshoe Bend I well worth the trip.

-The best way to get there is to drive to Lees Ferry, which is the official launch point for river trips through the Grand Canyon National Park.
-This is a 10-mile (16 kilometers) shuttle ride to the bend.
-Tours are also available, but they can be quite expensive.
+The best way to get there is to drive to Lees Ferry, the official launch point for river trips through the Grand Canyon National Park.
+This is a 10-mile (16 kilometers) shuttle ride to the Bend.
+Tours are also available, but they can be pretty expensive.

-If you’re not visiting the Grand Canyon, the best way to see the Bend is by driving on your own.
+If you’re not visiting the Grand Canyon, driving alone is the best way to see the Bend.
 Then park at Horseshoe Bend trailhead.
 There are several other parking areas near the lookout points.
 You can easily walk to Horseshoe and explore its wonders.

 Horseshoe Bend Overlook